openworm/owmeta-core/docs/design/package_lifecycle.rst

 The "install" phase takes the staged data, and adds additional glue to make it available on the local machine as it would be for a remote machine after deployment. |owm| will create a local repository to house installed packages.
 The repository stores the relationship between the human-friendly name for the package (serving a purpose similar to Maven's group-artifact-version coordinates) and the set of serialized |RDF| graphs in the package.
 Given that the repository is meant to serve a user across projects, the repository will be stored in the "user directory", if one can be found on the system. [#userdir]_

-Continuing the pattern of putting configuration in RDF form, the repository is also described as in RDF and shall use the same form as remote repositories, up to a substitution of access protocols (e.g., file system access in place of HTTP access).
+Continuing the pattern of putting configuration in RDF form, the repository is also described in RDF and shall use the same form as remote repositories, up to a substitution of access protocols (e.g., file system access in place of HTTP access).
 The value here is in interoperability and ease of implementation.
 For the first point, we have fairly broad support for RDF query and manipulation across programming languages.
 The second point is supported by the first and by the fact that, once we've got implementations for the necessary access methods, no additional code should need to be written for access to remote repositories beyond what's done for local.

 The same argument about immutability of data files applies to the install phase as well.
 Installed packages may still have references to paths on the local